UniversalCEFR/universalcefr-data-directory/README.md

 ### How to Join?
 We want to grow this community of researchers, language experts, and educators to further advance openly accessible CEFR/language proficiency assessment datasets for all.

-If you're interested in this direction and/or have open dataset/s you want to add to UniversalCEFR for better exposure and utility to researchers, please send an email using the contact details in the section below.
-We will properly acknowledge you across the UniversalCEFR platforms.
+If you're interested in this direction and/or have open dataset/s you want to add to UniversalCEFR for better exposure and utility to researchers, please fill up this **[form](https://forms.office.com/e/hjd7ew0M8C)**.

+When we add your dataset to UniversalCEFR, we will properly acknowledge you across the UniversalCEFR platforms.

 ### Contact
-For interests to join/add datasets, questions, concerns, clarifications, and issues, please contact [Joseph Marvin Imperial](https://www.josephimperial.com/) (jmri20@bath.ac.uk).
+For questions, concerns, clarifications, and issues, please contact [Joseph Marvin Imperial](https://www.josephimperial.com/) (jmri20@bath.ac.uk).

 ## Reference
 Please use the following information when citing UniversalCEFR: